-Playing five years of 5.0 tennis showed that getting bumped up to 5.0 was no fluke.
-I tried my best, lost most of the time, but still couldn’t get bumped down.
+Playing four years of 5.0 tennis showed that getting bumped up to 5.0 was no fluke.
+I tried my best, lost most of the time, but still couldn't get bumped down.

 Sometimes, you've got to recognize when you've reached your limits!
 Enjoy the ride and get off while you still can.
 And funny enough, I played two 9.5 matches this year as the 5.0 and won.